Ari24-cb24/adventofcodeanswers/README.md

 # adventofcodeanswers
-These are my answers for advent of code.
-I'll add explanations sometimes later!
+These are some answers in different languages for advent of code.

 - Java: Made by PositivesBanane
 - Python: Made by Ari24-cb24

+# Todo
+- Explanations